 Collision Damage Waivers (CDWs) Purchased at the Rental Counter

 CDWs purchased at the rental car counter are very expensive.
 I have seen some CDWs that cost up to $30.00 per day.
-The advantage of this coverage is that the damage is no longer your problem, it is their problem including “loss of use” time.
+The advantage of this coverage is that the damage during car accidents is no longer your problem, it is their problem including “loss of use” time.

 Third-party Auto Rental Protection

 The two biggest players in this business are Allianz Travel Insurance and Travel Guard.
 These policies are much lower in cost, typically about $9.99 per day.
 Be sure to read the terms and conditions as to what you will need to file a claim such as photos, police report, etc.

 Credit Card Coverage

 Before you choose this option, you should determine if your credit card cover is “primary” or “secondary”.
 Most credit card issuers provide damage coverage as a secondary policy which means it will kick in after your personal auto insurance policy coverage ends.
 Primary coverage is just what it sounds like.
 This coverage should be first in line to pay.
 Here are the terms and conditions for the Chase Sapphire Reserve credit card:

 First the obvious, you must rent the car with the credit cards that will provide the coverage.
 You need to know the terms and conditions for coverage, especially exclusions such as antique or exotic car rentals and “covered drivers”.
 There may be a “coverage maximum”, in the case of the Chase Sapphire Reserve card coverage limit is $75,000.00.